| Risk Factors

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 The doctor will check your heart for unusual heart sounds.
 These are called

 Treatment may include:

-- Antibiotics—given through your veins for up to 4-8 weeks
+- Antibiotics—given by IV for up to 4-8 weeks

-- Surgery—to repair or replace the valve if it is severely damaged or has caused heart failure
+Surgery—to repair or replace the valve if it is severely damaged or has caused

 If you have a high risk of infection:

 - You may need to take antibiotics before certain dental or medical procedures.